“On life and death this old man walked.” – Herman Melville, Moby Dick

 Between 2009 and 2012, I read hundreds of articles and books about the Bowfin.
 I scoured libraries and specimens at the Academy of Natural Sciences in Philadelphia and the Museum of Comparative Zoology at Harvard University.
 From the first record of the fish in the 16th century to the present, I tracked every reference, description, story, drawing and article about the Bowfin that I could find.
 Swamps and rivers, lakes and marshes, libraries and archives were my second homes.
 Like a Borgesian cartographer, I mapped what I call Bowfin Country, a place and time parallel to conventional history and habit.
 In 2013, I received a small grant to complete the manuscript, traveled to New York City and Washington D.C. to complete more research, and I started this blog in order to post updates on the book’s progress.
 Here I also post musings, photos and fishing-related work (and also to my affiliated Twitter account @miacalva).
 These too are Bowfin Country.

 I don’t know when I will finish the book.
-I write by hand with a pen on paper, and with a rod and line on the water.
+I write by hand with a pen on paper, and with a line in the water.
 I’m not in any hurry.

 A few disclaimers